canalplus/rx-player/doc/architecture/source-buffers/index.md

 Basically, it waits for the previous action to be finished before going on the next step.

-It also keeps an inventory of all segments currently push through it, with the help of a `SegmentInventory` (see corresponding chapter).
+It also keeps an inventory of all segments currently contained in it, with the help of a `SegmentInventory` (see corresponding chapter).

 It is the main interface the rest of the RxPlayer code has with SourceBuffers.